rickosborne/cascades/md/24-4-1-suspension-of-service.md

 I grabbed his shoulders and stared at him.
 "Come on, Terry!"

-A flash of insight hit and I turned to open a lavatory.
+A flash of insight hit, and I turned to open a lavatory.
 I scooped up the nylon, shoveling it a hunk at a time through the doorway.
 There was far more fabric than should have been possible.
 Terry stood there, shaking his head.